10 Tips for Quoting a Pergola Kit & Install

 - Attached modern pergolas (no overhangs) - same options as above

-If your customer wants to order one of these "standard" kits, all you need to do to create the quote for the pergola kit is...
+If your customer wants to order one of these "standard" kits (which will probably be the case 95% of the time), you can create the quote for the pergola kit by doing the following (which is demonstrated in the demo video to the right)...

 - Go to SunsetPergolaKits.com and click the "Build My Pergola" link in the menu